 Diabetic hyperglycemic hyperosmolar syndrome

 Diabetic hyperglycemic hyperosmolar syndrome (HHS) is a complication of type 2 diabetes.
-It involves extremely high blood sugar (glucose) levels without the presence of ketones.
-Ketones are waste products of fat breakdown.
+It involves extremely high blood sugar (glucose) level without the presence of ketones.

-Hyperglycemic hyperosmolar coma; Nonketotic hyperglycemic hyperosmolar coma (NKHHC); Hyperosmolar nonketotic coma (HONK); Hyperglycemic hyperosmolar non-ketotic state
+HHS; Hyperglycemic hyperosmolar coma; Nonketotic hyperglycemic hyperosmolar coma (NKHHC); Hyperosmolar nonketotic coma (HONK); Hyperglycemic hyperosmolar non-ketotic state; Diabetes - hyperosmolar

 - Extremely high blood sugar (glucose) level